Module 8: Water Resources and Climate Change

-With projections for increasingly rapid growth of world population and coupled demand for water for drinking and agriculture, as well as for industry, maintaining a clean water supply looks to be one of the grand challenges of the 21st century.
-The goals of this module are to learn about how water is cycled on the Earth’s surface and how climate change coupled with the growth of population will accentuate the global water crisis.
+With projections for the increasingly rapid growth of world population and coupled demand for water for drinking and agriculture, as well as for industry, maintaining a clean water supply looks to be one of the grand challenges of the 21st century.
+The goals of this module are to learn about how water is cycled on the Earth’s surface and how climate change coupled with the growth of the population will accentuate the global water crisis.